 The Ministry of Road Transport and Highways has recently announced the scrappage policy for vehicles that are not fit for use anymore.
-In a new development, the ministry is figuring out to replace state-wise registration codes with an IN code, which can be used PAN India.
+In a new development, the ministry is figuring out to replace state-wise registration codes with an IN code, which can be used for vehicles (number plates) PAN India.
 It is being done to keep the owners away from the re-registering process, which they go through while when shifting residence from one state to another.

 As of now, the Ministry of Road Transport and Highways has sent a proposal to state governments for review, and a final resolution over the same is yet to come.
-Once approved, vehicle owners will be able to move from one state to another without changing the registration of their cars even if they plan to stay in a different state for more than 12 months.
+Once approved, vehicle owners will be able to move from one state to another without changing the registration (and number plates) of their cars even if they plan to stay in a different state for more than 12 months.

 Currently, owners have to re-register their vehicle in the new state/UT they move in.
 And the process of re-registration isn’t any less of a hassle.
 It includes obtaining NOC from the regional transport department where the vehicle is registered.
 Moreover, vehicle owners need to pay the road tax again while re-registering their possessions.